Reel One:

 Sometimes it means I don’t want to embarrass you in front of the group.

-And sometimes it means absolutely impossible, but I can’t say that in this situation.
+And sometimes it means absolutely impossible, but I can’t say that here.

 Reveal: Global interpretations of "yes".

-- The German team who says “yes” only when they mean it — and is baffled when others don’t.
+The German team who says “yes” only when they mean it

 And It’s Not Just “Yes”

-- “Maybe” can mean probably yes, probably no, or I need to check with my manager first.
+“Maybe” can mean probably yes, probably no, or I need to check with my manager.

 Three simple words — all of them loaded.